mawrkus/js-unit-testing-guide/README.md

 #### Takeaway

 The idea to keep in mind is that *dependencies can still be "real" objects*.
-Don't fake everything because you can.
+Don't mock everything because you can.
 In particular, consider using the "real" version of the objects if:

 - it leads to a simple, nice and easy tests setup